Indian rummy game complete guide

 There is another version of Indian Rummy that is played with 21 cards and can be played among 2 or more players.
 Even though the rules of this version of the game are almost similar to the 13-card version, it’s not very popular among Indian players.

-In this variant, the number of deals is fixed before the start of the game.
+In this variant of Indian Rummy, the number of deals is fixed before the start of the game.
 Each player gets a certain number of chips.
 The winner of a deal collects chips based on the score of other players.
 The player who has the highest number of chips after completing the fixed number of deals wins the game.

 This particular variant of Indian Rummy has 3 formats - Pool 61, Pool 101, and Pool 201.